sebametz/sebametz.github.io/index.markdown

 layout: home
 title: Home
-permalink: /Home/
 ---

-### Welcome to my webpage!

-__Hi there!__
+## __Hi there!__

-I'm Sebastian, a Bioinformatician (Biological data analyst) and an enthusiastic runner and asado (BBQ) maker.
+_I'm Sebastian, a Bioinformatician (Biological data analyst) and an enthusiastic runner.
 I'm also an amateur web developer.
-If you are interested in something you see in this webpage and want to chat, please don't hesitate to contact me.
+If you are interested in something you see in this webpage and want to chat, please don't hesitate to contact me._